Prurigo nodularis in Adult

 Synopsis

-Prurigo nodularis may be secondary to skin conditions associated with pruritus, such as atopic dermatitis and xerosis, as well as systemic conditions associated with generalized pruritus without a primary skin rash, such as psychiatric conditions, eating disorders, HIV infection, iron-deficiency anemia, diabetes mellitus, gluten enteropathy, thyroid disease, renal or hepatic impairment, malignancies, and others.
+Prurigo nodularis may be secondary to skin conditions associated with pruritus, such as atopic dermatitis and xerosis, as well as systemic conditions associated with generalized pruritus without a primary skin rash, such as HIV infection, iron-deficiency anemia, diabetes mellitus (type 1, type 2), gluten enteropathy, thyroid disease, renal or hepatic impairment, malignancies, and others.
 In most cases, the etiology of pruritus is unknown.
 Studies have suggested that prurigo nodularis may be a form of subclinical small fiber neuropathy and that Th2 cytokines play an important role in its pathogenesis.
+In the nonpruritic cases, repetitive picking induces the lesions.
+In these cases, there may be an underlying psychological component that results in the inability to break the itch-scratch cycle.

-Prurigo nodularis may be secondary to skin conditions associated with pruritus, such as atopic dermatitis and xerosis, as well as systemic conditions associated with generalized pruritus without a primary skin rash, such as psychiatric conditions, eating disorders, HIV infection, iron-deficiency anemia, diabetes mellitus, gluten enteropathy, thyroid disease, renal or hepatic impairment, malignancies, and others.
+Prurigo nodularis may be secondary to skin conditions associated with pruritus, such as atopic dermatitis and xerosis, as well as systemic conditions associated with generalized pruritus without a primary skin rash, such as HIV infection, iron-deficiency anemia, diabetes mellitus (type 1, type 2), gluten enteropathy, thyroid disease, renal or hepatic impairment, malignancies, and others.
 In most cases, the etiology of pruritus is unknown.
 Studies have suggested that prurigo nodularis may be a form of subclinical small fiber neuropathy and that Th2 cytokines play an important role in its pathogenesis.
+In the nonpruritic cases, repetitive picking induces the lesions.
+In these cases, there may be an underlying psychological component that results in the inability to break the itch-scratch cycle.

 Codes